 - NURSING HOME CARE: What if you become disabled?
 Will you be able to afford nursing home care without impoverishing your spouse?

 Nursing home care in Colorado averages over $7,000 per month and in many facilities in the Denver Metro Area the cost is significantly higher.
 This cost can eat through a family’s retirement assets very quickly, especially in cases of dementia and Alzheimers, which can go on for several years.

 Most families will require some form of government aid to afford a prolonged stay in a nursing home.
 However, in order to receive government assistance, an individual must be sick and poor (i.e. as of 2013, an individual must have less than $2,000 in assets, (or less than $3000 for a couple entering a nursing home).

 At Tirey O’Neil, LLC we work with you to develop a comprehensive estate plan to ensure that you do not leave your loved ones without the means and authority to deal with your incapacity and to plan for you if you cannot.

-We know that no one wants to think about incapacity and death, so it is easy to put off getting an estate plan in place.
+We know that no one wants to think about incapacity and, dare we say it – death, so it is easy to put off getting an estate plan in place.
 But a comprehensive estate plan is one of the most important things you can do for yourself and your family.
 Above are just a few of the things that you should consider before deciding not to make an estate plan.
 So, don’t delay.
 Contact Tirey O’Neil today to help you set up a well-coordinated and comprehensive estate plan.